tidev/vscode-titanium/CONTRIBUTING.md

 ### Integration tests

 Integration tests live under the `src/test/integration` folder, you can run these tests using the `runUITest.sh` script in the root of the project.
-The automation is written using [vscode-extension-tester](https://github.com/redhat-developer/vscode-extension-tester), you can find a guide to using the automation package in their [wiki](https://github.com/redhat-developer/vscode-extension-tester/wiki)
+The automation is written using [vscode-extension-tester](https://github.com/redhat-developer/vscode-extension-tester), you can find a guide to using the automation package in their [wiki](https://github.com/redhat-developer/vscode-extension-tester/wiki).

+The tests run outside of VS Code in a node process, so you are unable to use any code that references the `vscode` package.

 ## Sending in a PR